SimonBackx/cc-spook/README.md

 # CC-Spook

 This project is split into two packages: one for the frontend code and one for the backend code.
 The backend server depends on the frontend because it will host the static contents, for convenience.
+You can find a full overview of the project structure below.

+## Notes

+### Yarn workspaces

-Note that I decided to not use yarn workspaces because that might be too dependent on the yarn version you are using.
+I decided to not use yarn workspaces because that might be too dependent on the yarn version you are using locally.

+### Authentication

+- Every time you open a new browser window or tab, you'll login as a different, newly created user.
+You stay logged in after a page reload.
+- Authentication information is stored in SessionStorage
+- Authentication uses the user id's as tokens (in the Authorization header), which obviously is not secure, but could easily get replaced with secure access and refresh tokens.
+    - Handled inside `backend/middleware/auth.js` and `frontend/src/context/UserContext.js`

+### Used technologies and libraries

+- Node.js, JavaScript, CSS (used SCSS here), HTML, React
+- Bookshelf.js with Knex.js for connecting with the database, the models and migrations
+- Express.js for the backend routes
+- Jest for running tests
+- Websockets to sync upvotes in real-time
+- Axios (to save some time having to write XMLHttpRequest boilerplate code)

+I decided to use some new technologies (Bookshelf, Knex and React) I didn't have experience with.
+So this was also a good learning opportunity for me.

 ## Running the project locally